ngworker/lumberjack/README.md

 ## Usage

-To start using Lumberjack, import it in your root or core Angular module.
+To register Lumberjack, add `LumberjackModule.forRoot()` to your root or core Angular module.

 ```ts
 // ...